 Packing down to the size you need is important for backpackers, though not as crucial for car campers.
 A small inflatable pillow leaves more room in the pack for extra layers, more food, or spare batteries.
 Inflatable pillows usually pack down to the size of a small apple, whereas small foam pillows usually pack down to the size of a 1-litre water bottle.
 Remember, you can always strap a bigger pillow to the outside of your pack if you’re out of space.

 Soft foam pillows will often offer maximum support, which is especially important for side sleepers.
-Combination pillows take off some weight with both foam and an air core and let you customize the support with a well-built valve.
+Combination pillows take off some weight by combining foam with an air core, and let you customize the support with a well-built valve.
 Companies like Sea to Summit add contouring to inflatable pillows to add comfort and cradle your head.

 Are camping pillows worth it?

 Definitely!
-Camping pillows are made of durable and easy to clean material, so they’ll last you through many trips.
-They also can make a big difference in your sleep quality and energy levels while hiking.
+Camping pillows are made of durable and easy to clean materials, so they’ll last you through many trips.
+They also can make a big difference in your sleep quality and your energy levels while hiking.

 Are inflatable camping pillows comfortable?